It’s widely feared and doesn’t stop at low-carb or the keto diet: the weight loss plateau.

-With this in mind, the first keto plateau occurs a few weeks after you start a diet because your body also excretes stored water by emptying its carbohydrate stores.
+The first keto plateau occurs a few weeks after you start the diet because your body loses stored water by emptying carbohydrate stores.

-Many people encounter a weight loss plateau about half a year after they started keto and need about 3-6 weeks before they can break through it.
+Many hit a weight loss plateau half a year after they start keto and need about 3-6 weeks to break through.